 Employee recognition programs have been proven to boost employee engagement, which is linked to higher productivity, lower turnover, and increased profitability.
 Communication is key in connecting desired attitudes and behavior to rewards.

 A recognition program is a manifestation of company culture.
-The best recognition programs align with company values and mission.
+The best recognition programs align with and embody company values.
 That involves branding the program to reflect the company’s most valuable mantra or statement.
 Does the company value customer service and honesty?
 Creativity and coaching?
 Empowering people?
-Start with values when developing the tagline or foundation of a recognition program.
+Start with values when developing the framework for your recognition program.
 From values, develop a list of related behaviors to be recognized.
 For example, a restaurant chain which values customer service and positive attitudes may recognize teamwork or a great attitude as key behaviors.

 A recognition program should reflect core values, and those values should permeate the company–from day-to-day operations to the employee experience, the company mission should be clear and present.
 To effectively communicate values, develop a consistent promotion plan for the recognition program and be specific about which behaviors, attitudes, and actions will be rewarded and why.
 If employees know that teamwork is highly valued (and rewarded!) they are more likely to step up and help others achieve common goals.
 Create a brand for the recognition program that aligns with the look and feel of the organization and incorporate the brand with emails, flyers, posters, postcards, social media banners, etc. to connect values and behavior to rewards.